Scottish symbols... kilts and bagpipes, right?

 Highland Games aren't just held in Scotland anymore, but across the globe with contestants and audiences enjoying themselves in places as far flung as the USA, New Zealand, Brazil, France, Germany and more.

-Click here to read more about the fun and spectacle that are Scottish Highland Games
+Click here to read more about Scottish Highland Games